t4corun/zmk-config/readme.md

 ## Learnings

-- `boards` are now under zmk-config root instead of inside `/config/`.
-Why?
 - The totem is a composite board
 - The two outer pinky keys are part of the outer column, bottom row
+- The order of includes isn't strict.

 ## Next

-- Go over totem.dtsi, it seems like I need to create a separate totem-layouts.dtsi if I want to be able to use zmk studio
-- If I want to test if Geist's will compile, remove the physical layout section in `default_layout: default_layout {` in `totem.dtsi` and see if it will build
+- If I want to test if Geist's will compile, remove the physical layout section in `default_layout: default_layout {` in `totem.dtsi` and see if it will build. removed `#include "totem-layouts.dtsi"` from that file
-- I can have t4corun.conf to have global settings but I don't know if I need it

-### Files that are blank that could be added back
+### Files that were removed because they were blank

+These could be added back

-config/t4corun.conf
+- config/t4corun.conf
-boards/shields/totem/totem_left.conf
+- boards/shields/totem/totem_left.conf
-boards/shields/totem/totem_right.conf
+- boards/shields/totem/totem_right.conf

+### Special Thanks

+geigeigeist, for making a beautiful, well documented keyboard, and making it free eigatech, for sharing the dongle code rafaelromao, for the macro helpers urob, for the timerless setup caksoylar, for the general organization and rgbled widget